 At Lindos, we summited an impossibly steep peak to see the acropolis, but I think the sweeping views of the Mediterranean, and promise of a swim and beer afterwards, confused her.

 When we arrived in Symi, I looked up at the high peaks towering over the polychromatic harbor town and said, “Let’s climb those.”
 At that time, she seemed to catch on.
 She declined.

 I went on a brutal yet rewarding ascent to the highest point in town, to a church with panoramic views of two harbors, the colorful village below and rugged mountains all around.
 It was an awesome view, but I suspect it is the least popular church on the island based upon the taxing climb one must undertake to get there.
-They must have the most self-castigating congregation on earth, and the congregation with the nicest legs.
+They must have the most self-castigating congregation in Greece, and the congregation with the nicest legs.

 There is a lot more hiking planned on this trip.
 I plan to trek in the mountains of Crete, the caldera of Santorini, tramp through Meteora and hike the five village route at the Cinque Terra.
 Then there is Sicily, where Mt.
 Etna just begs to be conquered – especially if it is erupting.

 I suspect she is figuring this out.
 In the future, I may be hiking alone, and she may be wearing a sun dress at a sidewalk cafe.